-Lake Erie prides itself on providing personal attention, exceptional PD

-  Instructors who provide relevant coursework that you can USE, provided

-  for a competitive tuition.
-Our Instructors have a minimum of a master’s

-  degree and are either currently working in education or are retired from

-  K-12.
-Our technology courses are taught by educators who want to share

-  their knowledge of embedding technology into the classroom to benefit

-  teachers and students.
+Lake Erie prides itself on providing personal attention, exceptional PD Instructors who provide relevant coursework that you can USE, provided for a competitive tuition.
+Our Instructors have a minimum of a master’s degree and are either currently working in education or are retired from K-12.
+Our technology courses are taught by educators who want to share their knowledge of embedding technology into the classroom to benefit teachers and students.

-  - Face to Face On-Campus Courses: These take place on campus in

-  Painesville, Ohio.
-During the summer they are offered from 9 am to 4 pm
+- Face to Face On-Campus Courses: These take place on campus in Painesville, Ohio.
+During the fall they are offered from 5 pm to 9 pm Friday and 8 am to 5 pm on Saturday.

-  Monday and Tuesday OR Wednesday and Thursday.

 - Online Courses: These vary from 1 semester hour to 3 semester hours.

-  These courses have a rolling registration; you may begin at your

-  convenience during the registration window (posted in the specific

-  semester).
-Online courses are asynchronous; you complete them at your

-  own pace.
-You NEVER have to be online with your Instructors or

-  classmates at a particular time of day or date making them highly

-  flexible for the busy educator.
+These courses have a rolling registration; you may begin at your convenience during the registration window (posted in the specific semester).
+Online courses are asynchronous; you complete them at your own pace.
+You NEVER have to be online with your Instructors or classmates at a particular time of day or date making them highly flexible for the busy educator.

 - Ultramission Experiential Learning Courses: These courses are highly individualized and provide a great deal of flexibility.
 Based on John Dewey’s theory of Progressive Education; human beings learn through a “hands on approach” therefore teachers and students must learn together.
 Dr. Lynne Nagy facilitates this innovative coursework through various 3 semester missions.

 - Wraparound Courses: These courses are provided in conjunction with various academic partners; school districts, K-12 conferences etc..
 These courses often will layer college credit upon the work teachers are already completing and generally are provided as a pass/fail only at a discounted tuition rate.
 Please contact the Director for further discussion to begin a partnership.